ChristophHeinemann/lafaburi/SECURITY.md

 ## Reporting a Vulnerability

-Feel Free to report an issue with a "security" label, so I can fix it!
+Feel Free to report an security-issue with a "security" label, so I can fix it!
 Please keep the issue template in mind, while reporting!